vechain/vechain-docs/core-concepts/block-explorers.md

 ## What is a block explorer?

 A block explorer is an online tool that enables you to search for real-time and historical information about a blockchain, including data related to blocks, transactions, addresses and more.
-It is commonplace for blockchian wallets to link to a reputable block explorer once a user transaction has been executed.
+It is commonplace for blockchain wallets to link to a reputable block explorer once a user transaction has been executed.
 This process provides a user with a second level of validation, where they can instantly validate the status of a transaction, executed from a wallet, on a trusted, independent tool.

 It's not uncommon to have multiple tools satisfying the same requirement in blockchain ecosystems.
 In fact, as explorers play such a critical role in making blockchain data accessible to everyone, having multiple tools is actually a good thing.